Your Guide to Cardiac Catheterization

 Medications to Avoid Before the Procedure

-• Blood Thinners: Your doctor may advise you to stop taking blood thinners a few days before the procedure to reduce the risk of excessive bleeding.
+• Blood Thinners: Your physician may advise you to stop taking blood thinners a few days before the procedure to reduce the risk of excessive bleeding.

-• Diabetes Medications: If you take medication for diabetes, especially insulin, you may need to adjust your dose since you'll be fasting before the procedure.
+• Diabetes Medications: If you take medication for diabetes, especially insulin, you may need to adjust your dose since you will be fasting before the procedure.

-• Herbal Supplements: Inform your doctor about any herbal supplements you take, as some can affect blood clotting and should be avoided.
+• Herbal Supplements: Inform your physician about any herbal supplements you take, as some can affect blood clotting and should be avoided.

 What to Bring to the Surgery Center